jensarps/IDBWrapper/README.md

 ```

 `onSuccess` will be called if the clear operation was successful. `onError` will be called if the clear
-operation failed and it will recieve the error event object as first and only argument.
+operation failed and it will receive the error event object as first and only argument.

 Index Operations